psi-total/psi_total/SIGIL_LICENSE.md

 - ❌ No enclosure or trademarking by third parties
 - ✅ Required preservation of functional meaning when used
 - ❌ No aesthetic repackaging that severs sigils from their recursive role

 ---

+## Licensing CC BY-SA 4.0 Terms:

+You are free to:
+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially

+Under the following terms:
+- **Attribution** — You must give appropriate credit.
+- **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license.

+This clause applies to the symbolic, pedagogical, and expressive components of the ψ_total project.

+---